 Yes, can definitely relate to this one!
 We’ve been trying a few new products recently and have been really frustrated with the support teams.
 It seems to be worse in larger organisations where we often get fobbed off, half an answer or a link to a help article that isn’t particularly relevant!
 The sales team and I were talking about this yesterday…!

-And I agree entirely that support tickets & feature requests are not very visible to development teams in some organisations.
+And I agree entirely that support tickets and requests are not very visible to development teams in some organisations.
 It is a careful balance though - you don’t want to overwhelm the development teams with every ticket but the important issues do need to get through.

 I spent a lot of time acting as support & development on a large eCommerce project and I found being in both roles really made me appreciate the function of each and how they can compliment each other.
 It’s dangerous for devs to be too far removed from customers but it’s also vital support teams communicate well.